How to: Sign in any Azure Active Directory user using the multi-tenant application pattern

-When Azure AD receives a request on the /common endpoint, it signs the user in and, as a consequence, discovers which tenant the user is from.
-The /common endpoint works with all of the authentication protocols supported by Azure AD: OpenID Connect, OAuth 2.0, SAML 2.0, and WS-Federation.
+When Microsoft identity platform receives a request on the /common endpoint, it signs the user in and, as a consequence, discovers which tenant the user is from.
+The /common endpoint works with all of the authentication protocols supported by the Azure AD: OpenID Connect, OAuth 2.0, SAML 2.0, and WS-Federation.

 The sign-in response to the application then contains a token representing the user.
 The issuer value in the token tells an application what tenant the user is from.
 When a response returns from the /common endpoint, the issuer value in the token corresponds to the user’s tenant.